LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

 ### Practice

 1. Write a function to let you put an X or O into a particular location in the grid
 2. Write a function to output the grid to the console.

+## Next class: Using array methods

+- Concept of objects and methods.

+- `push and pop`

+  Used to add and remove elements at the end of an array.

+- `shift` and `unshift`

+  Used to add and remove elements at the beginning of an array.

+- `splice`

+  Used to remove or modify elements in an array